Gondi people: Koyapunem

 The native Gond religion, Koyapunem (meaning "the way of nature"), was founded by Pari Kupar Lingo.
 It is also known as Gondi Punem, or "the way of the Gondi people".
+Pari Kupar Lingo is also called Padda Devudu, i.e., Shiva.

 In Gond folk tradition, adherents worship a high god known as Baradeo, whose alternate names are Bhagavan, Kupar Lingo, Badadeo, and Persa Pen.
 Baradeo oversees activities of lesser gods such as clan and village deities as well as ancestors.
 Baradeo is respected but he does not receive fervent devotion, which is shown only to clan and village deities, ancestors, and totems.
 These village deities include Aki Pen, the village guardian and the anwal, the village mother goddess, a similar paradigm to folk traditions of other Dravidian peoples.
 Before any festival occurs, these two deities are worshipped.
 Each clan has their own persa pen, meaning "great god".
 This god is benign at heart but can display violent tendencies.
 However, these tendencies are reduced when a pardhan, a bard, plays a fiddle.

 Three people are important in Gond religious ceremonies: the baiga (village priest), the bhumka (clan priest), and the kaser-gaita (leader of the village).

 As Kupar Lingo, the high god of the Gonds is depicted as a clean-shaven young prince wearing a trident-shaped crown, the munshul, which represents the head, heart, and body.
 There are many shrines to Kupar Lingo in Gondwana, and he is revered as an ancestral hero.

 Per Gond religious beliefs, their ancestor Rupolang Pahandi Pari Kupar Lingo was born as the son of the chief Pulsheev, during the reign of Sambhu-Gaura, several thousand years ago.
 Kupar Lingo became the ruler of the Koya race and established the Gondi Punem, a code of conduct and philosophy that the Gondi practice.
 He gathered thirty-three disciples to teach the Gondi Punem to the distant lands of the koyamooree.

 A principle in the Gond religion is munjok, which is non-violence, cooperation, and self-defense.
 Another part of Gond belief is salla and gangra, which represent action and reaction, superficially similar to the concept of karma in Hinduism.
 To prevent people from destroying themselves in conflict and discord, they are supposed to live under Phratrial society.
 Among the beliefs related to Phratrial society are the need to defend the community from enemies, working together and being in harmony with nature, and being allowed to eat animals (but not those representing a totem).